 6. Event Email

 If you are crafting a promotional email for announcing an event then focus more on the email content then format.
-In this type of email, subscriber doesn’t care about how your email appears.
+In this type of email, the subscriber doesn’t care about how your email appears.
 They just want to know the event details and venue of the event.
 That’s why you have to be careful in writing the content of the email.

 Most of the companies include the event details in the newsletter but subscribers don’t need to read every word in the newsletter. therefore, always focus on crafting a stand-alone email for your event.
 This practice will grab your subscriber’s attention and they will show interest in your event.
 As you can see in the image how Shillington announced their upcoming event by highlighting what that event is about, the venue of the event and the highlighted CTA (call to action) button.